Visit with the Animals

 Inn guests and the general public are welcome to visit with the animals.

-The idea of a sanctuary for large farm animals began informally in 2001 with the arrival of Molly and Emmy, a mother-and-daughter pair of miniature Sicilian donkeys, whom Pastore bought from the petting zoo at a country fair.
+The idea of a sanctuary for large farm animals began informally in 2001 with the arrival of Molly and Emmy, a mother-and-daughter pair of miniature Sicilian donkeys, whom Pastore rescued from the petting zoo at a country fair.
 Emmy was two months old and on the verge of death when Pastore brought her to the Rochester Equine Clinic in New Hampshire.
 After 15 days in their newborn intensive unit, Emmy went “home” to Mountain View Farm where she is now healthy and thriving.

 Since Molly and Emmy’s arrival, the sanctuary has welcomed Yorkshire pigs Eugene and Wilbur, Holstein steers Ben and Jerry, and sheep Rosie and Hillary, many of the others have equally somber stories and were saved from sad fates by Pastore’s good will.